 How Can CBT Help People With MS?

-Talk therapy isn’t about learning to think positively about your MS. Instead, it can help you recognize irrational and unhelpful thoughts and stop them before they start a vicious cycle that can make your MS symptoms worse.
+Talk therapy isn’t about learning to think positively about your MS. Instead, it can help you recognize unsound and unhelpful thoughts and stop them before they start a vicious cycle that can make your MS symptoms worse.

-Depression on its own is an illness and affects up to half of people with MS. It can weaken your immune system or make you less likely to care of yourself.
+Depression on its own is an illness that affects up to half of people with MS. It can weaken your immune system or make you less likely to care of yourself.
 Either of these can make your MS worse.

 CBT can help ease depression in people with MS.